Imod7/testing-sidecar/decoded-xcm-msg/README.md

     - `polkadot`: for Polkadot Relay chain
     - `robonomics`: for Robonomics Parachain
     - `westend-asset-hub`: for Westend Asset Hub
+- Optional flag `transit` to run for blocks with `in transit` messages, e.g.:
+    - `node xcmMsgs.js kusama transit` or `node xcmMsgs.js polkadot transit`

   depending on the chain you would like to test each time.